JesterXL/real-world-functional-programming-book/docs/part5/README.md

 *Warning*: This chapter makes no sense unless you understand how to compose pure functions together.
 If you don't know what that means, go read [Part 4: Composing Functions](../part4).

-Currying, or function currying, is when you make all functions take 1 argument, even those that normally need more.
-This means if you have a function that takes 2 arguments to do something useful, if you call it with 1 argument, it'll return a function.
-If you call that returned function with 1 argument, it'll then return the result.
+Currying, or function currying, is when you make all functions take 1 argument.
 It's named after the guy who invented the technique, [Haskell Brooks Curry](https://en.wikipedia.org/wiki/Haskell_Curry).
 Currying functions is done so they're easier and more flexible to compose.
+Function currying was originally created to make functions easier to work in math equations.
+In real world functional programming, you use them to:

+- shorten how many arguments a function requires
+- write less code
+- create reusable functions from other functions
+- write in point free style
+- expose useful functions for developers using our code
+- make it easier to create partial applications so you can more easily compose functions

+Curried functions are used in 2 ways:

+1. you call the curried function with all the arguments, you just use parentehsis instead of commas (i.e. `getSearchURL('pizza', 'dev')`)
+2. you call the curried function with some arguments, and use the returned function elsewhere. (i.e. `getSearchURL('pizza')`)

 ## How You Do It

 Here we have a function that takes an environment such as development, staging, and production as well as a query parameter.
 Using both, we'll construct a URL for doing text searches.
+This ensures the code will work across environments, typically the `environment` part coming from an environment variable like `process.env.NODE_ENV` in Node.js.

 ```javascript
 const getSearchURL = (query, environment) =>